biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/txfees/README.md

 # Txfees

-The txfees module for Biyachain provides the required functionality to support fee market as per EIP-1559.
+The txfees module for Biya Chain provides the required functionality to support fee market as per EIP-1559.

 EIP-1559 introduces a "base fee" that automatically adjusts based on network congestion.
 When network activity increases, the base fee increases, and when activity decreases, the base fee decreases.
 This creates a more predictable and efficient fee market compared to a simple first-price auction model.